peter88213/nv_matrix/docs/template/README.md

 ## Features

 - The plugin adds a **Matrix** entry to the *novelibre* main menu.
-- Display section relationships to characters, locations, items, and arcs with a spreadsheet-like matrix.
+- Display section relationships to plot lines, characters, locations, items with a spreadsheet-like matrix.
 - Add/Remove relationships by klicking on the nodes.

 ## Requirements